georgiee/coding-for-kids/slides.md

 ---
-^ Don't forget you can always start teaching your family at home ^ or make your designers happy by teaching them a bit about coding.
+^ Don't forget you can always start teaching your family at home

+^ and also make your designers happy by teaching them a bit about coding.

 ## [fit] Home
 ## &